 Smashwords is similar to BookBaby in that if you publish it there, you release it everywhere.
 It’s free but you have to do all the formatting yourself.
 I’m fine with that since I do that anyway.
 Though, I did have some problems getting the .epub file just right.
 Smashwords is mostly designed for authors who create their book in Word.
 I use InDesign so it’s a little annoying.
 When I had trouble with my .epub file, I had problems finding tips because Smashwords’ formatting guide assumed you were using MS Word.

 Smashwords will release your book everywhere on the on-sale date, except Amazon.
 You have to sell a certain dollar amount worth of books and even then you have to ask to be considered for Amazon distribution.
-I use Smashwords to publish my ebook everywhere else.
-The use KDP to release it on Amazon.
+I use Smashwords to publish my ebooks everywhere else.
+Then use KDP to release it on Amazon.

 As I mentioned before, libraries and bookstores often don’t like books published through Amazon.
 However, traditional distributors like Ingram.
 Eventually, I’ll probably move my paperback books from Amazon to IngramSpark.
 They also do hardback which will be useful since I want to release a photography book.